Fort Santo Domingo: Spanish Era

 With the remaining force in Keelung, Spanish authority beyond Keelung collapsed as the natives of Tamsui believed that the Spanish left out of fear "because those who had until then lived in a fortress of cane and wood now did not even dare to be in one of stone."
 The Spanish friars who used to live outside the forts and ventured far from military outposts were now afraid to leave the fort in Keelung and the paths between Tamsui and Keelung were now dangerous even for a group of armed Spaniards.
 Fewer Chinese merchant ships arrived as well and the few who arrived found that the Spanish force in Keelung had no money anymore to buy from them.
 What little money was left was used to strengthen the fort in Keelung.
 The Spanish friars in Keelung sent letters to Manila to lobby to invest more in Formosa, which the friars of Manila urged the Governor-General, but Corcuera repeatedly refused to the point that he would use Formosa as a place of exile for one of his enemies.

 Rumors soon reached the Dutch through the Chinese merchant ships telling them that the Spanish intended to abandon Formosa entirely, just waiting for permission from their king.
 The Dutch who had heard of reports of gold mines in the northeast of Formosa felt they could not go prospecting until the Spanish presence was removed.
 The Dutch learned more of the Spanish situation from Chinese merchants, which later in April 1641, they allowed a Chinese merchant to send two junk ships from the Bay of Tayouan (Anping, Tainan, Dutch Formosa) to Tamsui to buy sulfur, but at the same time carrying Dutch soldiers and a VOC official, which were welcomed in Tamsui.
-A small group of Dutch soldiers also surveyed the east coast of Formosa and arrived within about 30km of Keelung.
+A small group of Dutch soldiers also surveyed the east coast of Formosa and arrived within about 30 km of Keelung.
 In August 1641, the Dutch sailed to the Bay of Keelung, studying the Spanish situation.